 It’s time to pot everything!
 Fill a spare flower pot with dirt and add some succulents or other fun plants.
 Make a few small, shallow holes by pushing your finger into the dirt, then press your unicorn horns in.
 Add ears at both sides of each unicorn horn, and like magic…you have a unicorn garden growing!

-This is a wonderful, imagination-inspiring surprise for kiddos (especially if you slowly add things over the course of a few days!) and also a lovely gift for dreamers & magic-believers big or small! 🙂
+This is a wonderful, imagination-inspiring surprise for kiddos (especially if you slowly add things over the course of a few days!).
+It’s also something they can have putting together on their own that gets them excited to get their hands dirty gardening.
+We’ve made more little pots to gift, and know they’ll be a fun green surprise for dreamers & magic-believers big or small! 🙂